-Please Don't Ask Malia Obama For Pictures If You See Her On Campus
+Photos Of Malia Obama At Harvard Are Really Not OK

 The woman was reportedly asking for a picture for her grandchild.
 Eventually, according to TMZ, Obama agreed and took a picture for her.

-You might disagree with the deadpan tone Obama took in addressing the woman (as the assh*les on Twitter have), but Obama was right to decline taking a picture with her.
-In fact, Obama shouldn't have had to reject her in the first place — the woman never should have asked.
+You might disagree with the deadpan tone Obama took in addressing the woman (as the *ssholes on Twitter have), but Obama was right to decline taking a picture with her.
+In fact, Obama shouldn't have had to reject her in the first place -- the woman never should have asked.

 It is, of course, true that Obama is famous.
 She has a face that most Americans would recognize, and there is a certain fascination about her.
 With that in mind, you'd get why someone would want to take a picture of her.